scality/bert-e/README.md

 positional arguments:
   token                 The ID of the pull request or sha1 ([12, 40]
                         characters) to analyse
-  password              Wall-E's password [for Jira and Bitbucket]
+  password              Bert-E's password [for Jira and Bitbucket]

 optional arguments:
   -h, --help            show this help message and exit --disable-queues      Deactivate optimistic merge queue (legacy mode) --option CMD_LINE_OPTIONS, -o CMD_LINE_OPTIONS
                         Activate additional options
-  --username USERNAME   Wall-E's username [for Jira and Bitbucket] --email EMAIL         Wall-E's email [for Jira and Bitbucket] --reference-git-repo REFERENCE_GIT_REPO
+  --username USERNAME   Bert-E's username [for Jira and Bitbucket] --email EMAIL         Bert-E's email [for Jira and Bitbucket] --reference-git-repo REFERENCE_GIT_REPO
                         Reference to a local git repo to improve cloning delay.
 If empty, a local clone will be created